Onelinerhub/onelinerhub/rust/example-of-struct-private-field-in-rust.md

 # Example of struct private field in Rust
 // plain

 Struct private fields in Rust are fields that are not accessible outside of the struct.
-This is done by using the `pub` keyword to make the field private.
+This can be controlled by using the `pub` keyword - use it to make public fields, while skip it for private ones.

 ## Example code